 OWASP LLM Top 10 v2025 awareness, MITRE ATLAS coverage, named threat-intel context (Anthropic GTG-1002, IBM 16 percent breach AI, CrowdStrike 89 percent YoY AI-enabled attacks) should be visible in proposal language.
 A provider whose marketing describes AI capability but never names a primary publisher or a documented threat campaign is operating from the marketing surface, not from real research grounding.

-The four criteria together describe a 2026 buyer's checklist that XBow would mostly pass, that Stingrai would mostly pass, and that several legacy "we just shipped a chatbot" vendors would fail.
-The point is not that one vendor wins; the point is that the floor moved.
+The four criteria together describe a 2026 buyer's checklist that the strongest human-led, AI-augmented firms will mostly pass, that the strongest AI-first autonomous platforms will mostly pass for their stated scope, and that several legacy "we just shipped a chatbot" vendors will fail.
+The point is not that one model wins; the point is that the floor moved.

 Figure 5: From novelty to mainstream.
 IBM measured attacker AI in 16 percent of 2025 breaches, the first year IBM has reported a discrete attacker-AI rate at population scale.
-XBow's "raised floor" thesis is the same trend on the offensive-tooling side.
+The same trend appears in the offensive-tooling space.
 Source: IBM Cost of a Data Breach Report 2025.
 2022 to 2024 figures illustrative of trend direction.

 Why the bionic-hacker framing matters for the bounty economy